 A living God cares not for buildings and furniture.

 A living God might just burn the whole place down.

 Keep the veil in place.

-Keep us safe from this living God of yours.
+Keep us safe from this living God.

 We prefer to worship you.